Using human shampoo instead of dog shampoo for allergies

 Why finding the right shampoo for your dog is important?

 Allergic symptoms usually present as itching.
 Shampoos are directly applied to the skin and they can do two things – either alleviate or worsen the symptoms.
 One wrong decision and your dog will suffer.
-For this reason, dog shampoo for allergies must be chosen with extra care.
+For this reason, dog shampoo for allergic dogs must be chosen with extra care.

-What to look for in dog shampoo for allergies
+What to look for in a dog allergies shampoo

 The following features must be considered: